-The UPWP must also support the goals, objectives and recommendations of UCTC's Year 2040 Metropolitan Transportation Plan.
+The UPWP must also support the goals, objectives and recommendations of UCTC's Year 2045 Metropolitan Transportation Plan.

-In addition to the Kingston Urbanized Area, Ulster County is part of a larger urbanized area known as the Poughkeepsie-Newburgh NY-NJ Urbanized Area or Mid-Hudson Valley Transportation Management Area ("TMA") (see Figure 1, page 2).
+In addition to the Kingston Urbanized Area, Ulster County is part of a larger urbanized area known as the Poughkeepsie-Newburgh NY-NJ Urbanized Area or Mid-Hudson Valley Transportation Management Area ('TMA") (see Figure 1, page 2).
 A TMA is defined in Titles 23 and 49 U.S. Code as urbanized areas over 200,000 in population.
 Portions of Dutchess, Orange, and Ulster Counties as well as a small portion of New Jersey form the Mid-Hudson Valley TMA.
 As a result, the three MPO's receive additional Federal Highway Administration and Federal Transit Administration resources and are responsible for coordinating a Congestion Management Process (CMP) and integrating CMP strategies into the long range transportation plan.
 Specific short- and long-range CMP strategies were originally adopted in 2005 by the TMA and updated in 2011 and 2019 by TMA members.
-Continued work on the CMP is included in this UPWP, including the development of detailed performance measures to monitor levels of congestion on major roads throughout the 3 county TMA region.